tektoncd/pipeline/docs/pipelineruns.md

 ### Service Accounts

-Specifies the list of `ServiceAccountName` and `PipelineTask` pairs.
+Specifies the list of `serviceAccountName` and `PipelineTask` pairs.
 Specified `PipelineTask` will be run with configured `ServiceAccount`, overwriting [`serviceAccountName`](#service-account) configuration, for example: